locoxelmillo/PL2303raspberryIR/README.md

 Then open the terminal, go to the location of program.

-Introduce the coigo with the requirements
+Introduce the code with the requirements

 `pip install -r /path/to/requirements.txt `